Polished Natural Stone Floors

-The options for polishing a stone floor can appear endless.
+The options for natural stone polishing can appear endless.
 We can help you choose the right approach to get the best from you floor.

 Working directly on the stone surface with abrasive materials, often diamonds.
 The courser the abrasive the more stone is removed.
 This is know as grinding.
 Medium abrasive stages are know as honing.
 The finest stages are the polishing stages.
 Still using abrasives, the stones surface is closed up. removing the scratch marks from the honing processes.
 Hard Limestone, Marble & granite are the most widely seen polished stone surfaces.
 They polish so well that they do not require an artificial surface to make them shine.
 Then a high quality seal is applied into the body of the stone.